AnuprashGautam/Hotel-Management-System/README.md

-Here's a polished README template for your Hotel Management project:

----

 # 🏨 Hotel Management System

 A streamlined Hotel Management System that allows for efficient handling of hotel reservations and room management.
 Built using **Java (JDBC)**, **MySQL**, and **IntelliJ** IDE, this project provides a clean command line interface for essential hotel operations.